noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - payments channel: use cryptographic signatures to make repeated transfers of ether securely, instantaneously and without transaction fees
   - the signature acts like a bank check
-  - the only fees occured are when: the sender deploys the created contract to the block hain
+  - the only fees occured are when:
+    - the sender deploys the created contract to the block hain
     - the receiver executes the contract on the blockchain
-    - once the receiver is finished using the payment channel, they call a close method
+  - once the receiver is ready to collect their payment, they call a close method
     - the close method is responsible for actually transfering the funds (via selfdestruct)
     - thus if multiple payments exist, there are accumulative (you receive the last one which contains all the others)
     - the sender is not permitted to call the close fn (as they could use it to cheat the recipient)
 - use signatures to authorise transactions via a smart contract
 - sender:
   - creates and deploys a contract, that contains